Oliver Tolas and Michigan State University Introduce HCPIE Program

 Such packaging struggles complicate matters.
 “If you spend 20 minutes opening packaging and you are in a life-and-death situation, you risk patient life,” said Craig Gudakunst, MD, who participated in the OR simulation, told attendees.
 Gudakunst is an assistant professor of general surgery, Department of Osteopathic Surgical Specialties, MSU College of Osteopathic Medicine.

-Unclear opening features also slow up nurses.
+The unclear opening features also slow up nurses.
 “I could not find a corner to open on the etube package [during the simulation],” recounted Melissa Gray, RN, faculty in MSU’s LAC.
 “I believe it was meant to be a corner peel, but you need the ability to get your thumb under the flap to open, and it needs to be at least the width of your thumb.”

 Jean Fox, RN, from Ingham Regional Medical Center, who also participated in the simulation, agreed.
 “It is really important to have enough room to grip.
 The Foley catheter, in particular, was hard to open, because you have to try to peel it open while you try to keep the long package stable.”